saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

 To go through this process, you will need the following:

    1. App Key/App Secret from two applications you create at Dropbox.
 The process is described [here](https://rclone.org/dropbox/#get-your-own-dropbox-app-id).
-You want two because you will probably want separate remotes for mount and upload.
+Two are suggested here because you **may** want separate apps for mount and upload, and you may as well create both while you're there.
+Using two is not required.
    2. rclone installed on your saltbox machine [which means the preinstall has been run]
    3. rclone [same or higher version as on the saltbox machine] and a web browser installed on a machine local to you [this machine needs a GUI].
 NOTE: this should be the same machine on which you are sshed to the saltbox server, as you will have to copy-paste a very long token a bit later.